SuperOffice/SDK-Doc/Customer.Service.Support/ui/blogic-screen-elements/Select Slevel.md

 sortOrder: 19
 ---

-This element is a drop-down containing the available security levels (internal and external).
+This element adds a drop-down containing the available security levels (internal and external).

+## Configuration

+No settings.

 ## Functions

 ### toIntger()

-Return 1 for internal or 2 for external.
+Returns 1 for internal or 2 for external.

-### setValue()
+### setValue(String value)

 Sets the value, 1 for internal or 2 for external.